microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 - Zlib's package version is currently `1.2.1`.
 - You've discovered that the wrong copyright file has been deployed, and fixed that in the portfile.
 - You should update the `Version:` field in the control file to `1.2.1-1`.

+See our [CONTROL files document](control-files.md#version) for a full explanation of our conventions.

 ## Patching